Patrick-L-Taylor/Portfolio-Management-Projects/README.md

 ---

-# Portfolio Diversification using Correlation Matrix
+# Portfolio Diversification using Correlation Matrix Project
 Delving into the strategic implementation of correlation matrices, this project emphasized their role in enhancing portfolio diversification, integrating analysis with practical financial insights.
 The focus was to apply these  techniques to optimize the investment strategy.